NLnetLabs/ploutos-testing/README.md

 ## Welcome

-This repository serves several purposes:
+This repository:

-1. It can be used as a template when creating a new GitHub repository to create a repository that is (almost) ready out-of-the-box to package a Rust application using the [NLnet Labs Rust Cargo Packaging workflow](https://github.com/NLnetLabs/.github/blob/main/docs/README.md#the-rust-cargo-packaging-starter-workflow). _**Tip:** Click the "Use this template" button at the top of the index page of this repository!_
+1. Is used by **NLnet Labs** to test proposed changes to the [NLnet Labs Rust Cargo Packaging workflow](https://github.com/NLnetLabs/.github/blob/main/docs/README.md#the-rust-cargo-packaging-starter-workflow) prior to release.
+To fully test both "development" and "release" specific behaviours of the NLnet Labs Rust Cargo Packaging workflow, proposed changes are tested by creating a branch in this repository which invokes the not-yet-released-branch of the NLnet Labs Rust Cargo Packaging workflow, then the branch is merged to `main` and tagged as would happen in normal use by a client repository making use of the NLnet Labs Rust Cargo Packaging workflow.

-2. It can be used as a reference when configuring an existing GitHub Rust repository to package the existing Rust application using the [NLnet Labs Rust Cargo Packaging workflow](https://github.com/NLnetLabs/.github/blob/main/docs/README.md#the-rust-cargo-packaging-starter-workflow).
+2. Can be used by **YOU** as a template when creating a new GitHub repository to create a repository that is (almost) ready out-of-the-box to package a Rust application using the [NLnet Labs Rust Cargo Packaging workflow](https://github.com/NLnetLabs/.github/blob/main/docs/README.md#the-rust-cargo-packaging-starter-workflow). _**Tip:** Click the "Use this template" button at the top of the index page of this repository.
+Leave the "Include all branches" box UNTICKED!_

-3. It is used for testing changes to the [NLnet Labs Rust Cargo Packaging workflow](https://github.com/NLnetLabs/.github/blob/main/docs/README.md#the-rust-cargo-packaging-starter-workflow).
+3. Can be used as a reference when configuring an existing GitHub Rust repository to package the existing Rust application using the [NLnet Labs Rust Cargo Packaging workflow](https://github.com/NLnetLabs/.github/blob/main/docs/README.md#the-rust-cargo-packaging-starter-workflow).

 ## Building your own Rust application using this template

-As stated above this repository can be used to create a new GitHub repository based on this one.
-To do so you should:
+To create a new GitHub repository based on this one as a template:

 1. Click the "Use this template" button at the top of the index page of this repository.

-2. Fill in the form and watch the new repository being created.
+2. Fill in the form that appears and watch the new repository being created.

 NOTE: A GitHub Actions `pkg` workflow will be run automatically in the new repository and **WILL FAIL**.
 This is because it expects but lacks two special secrets to be defined in the GitHub repository settings: `DOCKER_HUB_ID` and `DOCKER_HUB_TOKEN`.
 You only have to create those secrets if you want to package and publish your application to Docker Hub.